 2) Amaze yourself at the wealth of the Golestan Palace Tehran

 Wander around the decorative Golestan Palace Tehran

 Most travelers to Tehran will either start or finish (or both) in Tehran.
-The once must see attraction in Tehran is definitely the Golestan Palace.
-Also a Unesco World Heritage site, this Palace is a city within the metropole of Tehran.
+There are many things to do in Tehran but the one must see attraction in Tehran is definitely the Golestan Palace.
+Also a UNESCO World Heritage site, this Palace is a city within the metropole of Tehran.
 Lush gardens, trickling fountains and the riches of the world are all there for exploring.
-The Golestan Palace is on a pricy side, but you can only enter the garden and not visit all the different halls which makes it more affordable.
+The Golestan Palace is on a pricey side, but you can only enter the garden and not visit all the different halls which makes it more affordable.

 3) Wander around the bazaar